shatadru-2007/Heart-Disease-Prediction-System-using-ML/README.md

 Enter all details in the form of the web page and click on “GET PREDICTION” button to view the prediction.

+The video of executing these steps to run the project has also been uploaded